software-students-fall2024/1-specification-blue/README.md

 See instructions.
 Delete this line and place your Product Vision Statement here.

 ## User Requirements
+1. As a student customer, I want to sign up so that I can start searching for furnitures.
+2. As a student seller, I want to sign up so that I can start selling my furniture.
+3. As a student customer, I want to search for desks so that I can view results specifically for desks.
+4. As a student seller, I want to upload pictures and details of my furniture so that my furniture becomes visible to customers.
+5. As a student customer, I want to message the seller of the desk so that I can buy the furniture.
 6. As a student seller, I want to price and list details of my items so customers know exactly what it is.
 7. As a student customer, I want to be able to filter by price so I can find items in my budget.
 8. As a student customer, I want to be able to locate items by location so I can see what is near me.